seandiggity/xmpp-server-tor/README.md

-Installation Script for XMPP Server With Tor Hidden Service
+Installation Script for XMPP Server With Tor Hidden Service and Off-the-Record Messaging
 ===================

 This script contains "Paranoid Prosody" settings for a Jabber/XMPP server configuration like OTR.im and is forked from https://github.com/NSAKEY/paranoid-prosody.
-It has been modified to force Prosody XMPP server to use strong SSL/TLS ciphers, disable logging, and some other "paranoid" things.
+It has been modified to force Prosody XMPP server to use strong SSL/TLS ciphers, disable logging, add OTR, and some other "paranoid" things.
 It also sets up Tor to provide a hidden service for Prosody.

 This is a script to bootstrap a Debian server to be a set-and-forget Prosody server.
-It's been tested on Debian Bookworm and should work on any other maintained version of those two distros.
+It's been tested on Debian Bookworm and should work on any other maintained version (with minor tweaks for release and package names).

 This script performs the following tasks: